2021 Hungarian Grand Prix: Report

 The race started at 15:00 CEST on 1 August.
 It was held for seventy laps at the Hungaroring with Lewis Hamilton starting on pole position.
 Rain before and during the first lap led to all cars starting on intermediate tyres, Antonio Giovinazzi pitted for dry tyres at the end of the formation lap and subsequently started from the pit lane.
-The race began with major incidents at the first turn on the first lap; Valtteri Bottas braked late, causing him to hit the back of the McLaren of Lando Norris, sending Norris into Verstappen, who suffered major damage but was able to continue.
+The race began with major incidents at the first turn on the first lap; Valtteri Bottas braked late, causing him to hit the back of the McLaren of Lando Norris, sending Norris into Verstappen, who suffered damage but was able to continue.
 After hitting Norris, Bottas slid into the other Red Bull of Sergio Pérez, taking him out of the race.
 Lance Stroll also left his braking too late, and attempted to avoid a collision by taking to the grass on the inside, but collided with the Ferrari of Charles Leclerc, who then forced Daniel Ricciardo to spin as a result.
 When the safety car was called out, Pérez retired.
 After following two laps under the safety car, the race was red-flagged.
 Norris then retired under the red flag.
 The engine in Leclerc's car was written off as it was found to be damaged beyond repair.
 Verstappen's car had significant damage, greatly hampering his performance.
 As the cars came into the pit lane to change tyres and come out for the restart, an unsafe release from Alfa Romeo caused Kimi Räikkönen to collide with Nikita Mazepin, taking the Haas driver out of the race.
 Räikkönen was subsequently given a ten-second time penalty.